northeastern-rc/rc-public-documentation/docs/source/welcome/gettinghelp.rst

 ===============

 You can submit a ticket on ServiceNow by selecting from the `Research Computing ServiceNow catalog <https://northeastern.service-now.com/nav_to.do?uri=%2Fcatalog_home.do%3Fv%3D1%26sysparm_catalog%3De0d08b13c3330100c8b837659bba8fb4%26sysparm_catalog_view%3Dcatalog_default%26sysparm_view%3Dcatalog_default>`_.
-You might need to sign in with your myNortheastern username and password to view the ServiceNow catalog page.
+You might need to sign in with your Northeastern username and password to view the ServiceNow catalog page.

 You can also use the short URLs below to go directly to a ticket with the service that you need: